Team culture

 Enabling & participating

-Here are some ideas that you can support and participate in to learn and create a kinder team culture:
+Here are some ideas that you can support and participate in to learn and create a kinder team culture.

-Seaside chats – discuss share data workflows
+• Seaside chats to share and discuss data workflows

 This open communication has leaked into the general discussion going on in our open work space.
-Lab members seem more comfortable with asking teammates for help, and it is exciting to see all of us getting on the same page with our data science.”�
+Lab members seem more comfortable with asking teammates for help, and it is exciting to see all of us getting on the same page with our data science.” - Michelle Stuart on the Pinsky Lab’s first Fishbowl chat

-Hackathons or documentation parties – co-create
+• Hackathons or documentation parties

-Social events
+• Social events

-Asking for help
+• Asking for help

-Code of Conduct (next chapter)!
+• Code of Conduct

 Further Resources